moleculerjs/moleculer/README.md

 posts.find:0d6bcb785d1ae84c8c20203401460341b84eb8b968cffcf919a9904bb1fbc29a
 ```

 However the hash calculation is an expensive operation.
-So other solution is that specify which parameters want to use for caching.
-In this case you need to set an object for `cache` property of action, what contains the list of parameter.
+So other solution is that specify which parameters you want to use for caching.
+In this case you need to set an object for `cache` property of action that contains the list of parameters.
 ```js
 {
     name: "posts",